Santo Niño de Cebú: Military honors

 A girl holding a replica of the image at the Sinulog, 2014.

-During the Spanish colonial era, the Santo Niño was given the high military rank of Captain-General, with the full title of "Celentísimo Capitán General de las Esfuerzas Españolas en Filipinas" (The Most Esteemed Captain-General of the Spanish Forces in the Philippines).
+During the Spanish colonial era, the Santo Niño was given the high military rank of Captain-General, with the full title of Celentísimo Capitán General de las Esfuerzas Españolas en Filipinas ("The Most Esteemed Captain-General of the Spanish Forces in the Philippines").
 For this reason, the statue is vested in a red cape and sash, symbolising the rank of a general, and military boots.

-Presently, the rank is called Celentísimo Capitán General de las Esfuerzas en Filipinas, with "Españolas" dropped, thusly translating to Most Esteemed Captain-General of the Forces in the Philippines.
-In 2011, the image was later honoured by the Philippine Navy with the title “Lord Admiral of the Sea” (Spanish: Señor Almirante de la Mar) during the 446th anniversary of the image's Kaplag ("finding” or “rediscovery”).
+Presently, the official rank is called Celentísimo Capitán General de las Esfuerzas en Filipinas, with "Españolas" dropped, and rendered in English as "Most Esteemed Captain-General of the Forces in the Philippines".
+In 2011, the image was honoured by the Philippine Navy with the title “Lord Admiral of the Sea” (Spanish: Señor Almirante del Mar) to celebrate the 446th anniversary of the image's Kaplag ("finding” or “rediscovery”).

 This was done in acknowledgment of Christ's “lordship over seafarers, mariners and the marine ecology.”
 The image was brought aboard the naval ship BRP General Emilio Aguinaldo (PG-140) for a fluvial parade, marking the first time its own naval ensign bearing its coat-of-arms was flown by a Philippine naval vessel.
-The honour was a joint effort of the Naval Forces Central, Philippine Coast Guard-Cebu District, Cebu Ports Authority, and the Philippine National Police Maritime Group, among others.
+The ceremony was jointly held by the Naval Forces Central, Philippine Coast Guard-Cebu District, Cebu Ports Authority, and the Philippine National Police Maritime Group, among other sectors.